Marrakesh – Morocco’s most fascinating city with a trendy cosmopolitan edge.

 It’s a fascinating mix of cultures and traditions merging together seamlessly – Arabs, Europeans, Africans, the local Berbers – all adding to the vibrancy of the city.
 The sights, sounds, smells, and colors will intrigue even the most well-travelled tourist.
 This is a place where you definitely want to stay for a few days to take it all in.

-5 things you should not miss when visiting Marrakesh:
+5 things not to miss when visiting Marrakesh:

 1. Browse and haggle at the famous souks.